machine-gun-dg/faqtest/README.md

 [Go Back](#FAQ_Index)

 ### + Whast is NIB*TP?
-**Description:** LIBER*M TP, also referred to as a "region," handles online transaction processing.
+**Description:** NIB TP, also referred to as a "region," handles online transaction processing.
 It has two main components: Region Nodes and the Backbone.
 <br>**Region Nodes:** These nodes are responsible for running the moved mainframe applications.
 They are built with Spring and can operate in various environments:
 <br>• On regular physical servers or virtual machines (VMs), leveraging automatic scaling capabilities like GCP MIG, AWS ECS, and Azure VMSS.
 <br>• Containerized using technologies such as Kubernetes, OpenShift, Docker Compose, AWS ECS & EKS, GCP GKE & Cloud Run, and Azure ACI & AKS.